Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/data/external_data_files.md

 ### External data files continued

 While the previous page was just one example of using externals, there are other ways to use it, like using a function to set isModifierEnabled or isKeybindEnabled's default.
 Inside externals, the possibilities to create universal code can be used amongst numerous heroes can be extremely beneficial in the long run.
-Referencing `super_boost.js` from the base mod, you can see many instances of creating keybinds, or having predefined `isModifierEnabled` or `isKeyBindEnabled` functions that has all of your needs in one place.
-Inside your external file, creating your `isModifierEnabled` function to only allow the boosted modifier during a condition (see `/hotline modifier enabled` for more information) to create something like the following:
+Referencing `super_boost.js` from the [base mod](https://github.com/Heropack-Hotline/heropack-hotline-storage/blob/main/Fiskheroes%202.4.0%20Extracted.zip), you can see many instances of creating keybinds, or having predefined `isModifierEnabled` or `isKeyBindEnabled` functions that has all of your needs in one place.
+Inside your external file, creating your `isModifierEnabled` function to only allow the boosted modifier during a condition to create something like the following:

 ```js
 function isModifierEnabled(entity, modifier) {